Kris Carr

 Bonus Tip: Filter Your Water

 Filter your water to make sure it’s free of icky pollutants.
-Check out this article to learn more about the importance of water filtration and the best types of filters.
+Learn more in my guide to the importance of water filtration and the best types of filters.

 Be Aware of the Signs of Dehydration